Anku9053/Zara.Com/README.md

 # Zara.Com

-This is an e-commerce website where you can buy clothes as well shoes.
-It will provide you a door step deleivery.
+This is an e-commerce website offering millions of products for every customer.
+You can purchase trendy clothes and shoes here, and we provide doorstep delivery.

 ## Installation